sethreidnz/redux-react-introduction-tutorial/05-Asyncrounous-Flow.md

 }
 ```

-For the moment I am not handling the case for `REQUEST_EMPLOYEES` because there isn't much to do there.
+For the moment I am not handling the case for `EMPLOYEES_REQUESTED` because there isn't much to do there.
 But what I can add is a spinner to indicate that it is loading:

 ```